NicolasRouquette/scalameta/README.md

-### An example of using pre-alpha scala.meta APIs
+### An example of using scala.meta APIs

-While the M1 release of scala.meta is [still not there](http://scalamacros.org/news/2014/11/30/state-of-the-meta-fall-2014.html), there are definitely some experiments that can be performed with our APIs.
-We've put up this project to show what can be done and what's the infrastructural work required to get things working.

-#### Overview
+This example shows how to set up dependencies and organize a project to make use of syntactic and semantic APIs of scala.meta.
+Consult the [documentation of scalameta/scalameta](https://github.com/scalameta/scalameta/blob/master/README.md) to learn about the fundamental notions of scala.meta and see how to make use of them to carry out typical metaprogramming tasks.

+#### Compile-time metaprogramming with scala.meta

-At the moment, scala.meta trees are only available to compiler plugins that run after the `convert` phase provided by [scalahost](https://github.com/scalameta/scalahost).
-This project is a compiler plugin that depends on scalahost and provides a phase that runs after `convert` and calls into custom logic from [Example.scala](https://github.com/scalameta/example/blob/master/plugin/src/main/scala/org/scalameta/example/Example.scala).
+At compile time, scala.meta is currently only available to compiler plugins that run after the `convert` phase provided by [scalameta/scalahost](https://github.com/scalameta/scalahost).
+In the future, as per [our roadmap](https://github.com/scalameta/scalameta/blob/master/docs/roadmap.md), we plan to also expose scala.meta to macros, allowing metaprograms written against scala.meta to be called automatically by the compiler without the need for compiler plugins.
+This example features a compiler plugin that depends on scalahost and provides a phase that runs after `convert` and calls into custom logic from [CompileTime.scala](https://github.com/scalameta/example/blob/master/compiletime/src/main/scala/org/scalameta/example/CompileTime.scala).

 ```
 package org.scalameta.example

 import scala.meta.internal.ast._
-import scala.meta.semantic._
 import scala.meta.internal.hosts.scalac._

-trait Example {
+trait CompileTime {
   val global: scala.tools.nsc.Global
   implicit val c = Scalahost.mkSemanticContext(global)